apache/echarts-doc/en/option/component/title.md

 ## show(boolean) = true

-It specifies whether to show the title component.
+Set this to `false` to prevent the title from showing

 ## text(string) = ''